gsoft-inc/wl-squide/docs/getting-started/create-remote-module.md

 ## Try the application :rocket:

-Start both applications, you should now see an additional link in the navigation menu.
-Click on the link to navigate to your remote module page!
+Start both applications, and you should notice an additional link in the navigation menu.
+Click on the link to navigate to the page of your new remote module!